bhuvangolhar/Data-Structures-and-Algorithms/OOPS/oops_definition.md

 **Object-Oriented Programming System (OOPS) in Java :**

-Object-Oriented Programming (OOP) in Java is a programming paradigm that organizes software design around objects, which represent real-world entities.
-These

 Java strongly follows the OOP approach, enabling developers to model real-world problems effectively while keeping the code flexible and organized.
 Object-Oriented
 Programming (OOP) in Java is a way of organizing code around objects that combine data and behavior.
 It makes programs more modular, reusable and easier to